 4. Disengage from the ‘stress Olympics’

 Author Rachel Simmons refers to this in her new book, Enough As She Is: How to Help Girls Move Beyond Impossible Standards of Success to Live Healthy, Happy, and Fulfilling Lives.
-Basically, kids today are constantly trying to one-up each other with their stressful lives; how many practices they have, how many hours they studied and how little they have slept.
-Talk to your kids about NOT wearing this badge of dishonor of overburdening themselves; it promotes stress and anxiety and makes it seem like something you should seek.
-Girls need to declare self care and balance as the new ‘in’ phrases.
+Basically, kids today are constantly trying to one-up each other with their stressful lives; how many practices they have, how many hours they studied, and how little they have slept.
+Talk to your kids about NOT wearing this badge of dishonor or overburdening themselves; it promotes stress and anxiety and makes it seem like something you should seek.
+Girls need to declare self-care and balance as the new ‘in’ phrases.